 - Place on a rimmed baking sheet and drizzle with olive oil.

-- Rest at room temperature while you prepare a grill fire to about 350°.
+- Rest at room temperature while you prepare a hot grill fire to about 350°.
 Oak or hickory chunks are best for smoke flavor.

 - Place tri-tip, fat side down, over indirect heat and close the grill lid.

 - Cook for about 25 minutes and use a digital meat thermometer to check the internal temperature in the center of the steak, the thickest part.
 Continue to cook until the internal temperature reaches about 130°.
 The ends will be closer to medium while the center will be closer to rare.
+Total cooking time will vary depending on the size of the beef roast.

 - Remove from grill to a pan and rest about 10- 15 minutes before slicing.
+You can tent with tin foil while it rests.

 - Serve immediately.

-Tri tip roast is a flavorful cut of beef and works well with marinade recipes.
+rTri tip roast is a flavorful cut of beef and works well with marinade recipes.
 Our best beef marinade has lots of onion and garlic flavors with soy sauce that would be the perfect compliment to grilled trip tip steaks.
 Marinate a whole tri-tip for about 4 hours before grilling in the refrigerator.

-What to Serve with Tri-Tip:
+What to Serve with Tri-Tip

 Tri-tip is great to serve with grilled ranch potatoes, grilled corn on the cob and grilled garlic bread.
 It's also a popular choice for making grilled steak tacos.

-How to Store and Reheat:
+How to Store and Reheat Santa Maria Roast

-More Grilled Steak Recipes to Try:
+More Grilled Steak Recipes to Try

-Grilled Ribeye Steaks are a classic dinner for date night or special celebrations with family and friends.
+- Grilled Ribeye Steaks are a classic dinner for date night or special celebrations with family and friends.
 Tender, juicy and full of delicious flavors.

-Garlic Butter Steaks are one of my favorites.
+- Garlic Butter Steaks are one of my favorites.
 Grilled ribeyes that are finished with a simple garlic and herb butter that is even better than your favorite steak house restaurant.

-Garlic and Onion Ribeyes are another favorite on the grill.
+- Garlic and Onion Ribeyes are another favorite on the grill.
 Tender, juicy and crazy- delicious with our sweet garlic and onion rub for a restaurant quality meal made right at home.

 Grilled Tri-Tip